cssninjaStudio/vuero/documentation/elements/forms/inputs/input-fa-documentation.md

 ### Font Awesome

-Vuero inputs are fully compatible with Font Awesome 5 icons.
+Vuero `VInput` are fully compatible with Font Awesome 5 icons.
 Use the `iconed` prop on the `<VControl />` component to show an icon.
 You also have to provide an icon type using the `icon` or `iconify` props.